haampie/shpack/Stack_C.md

   stack.
 The top value is popped from the stack.
 * `char`: Replaces the top of the stack with the sign extended value of the least significant byte.
+* `long`: Replaces the top of the stack with the sign extended value of the least significant four byte.
+(Does not do anything for 32 bits variant).

 ## Statements